lpatruno/bigdata-fall17/README.md

 ## Welcome to CISC 5950 - Big Data Programming!

+### Lecture 8
+---
+Last week we watched a talk on the [evolution of data processing at Spotify](https://www.youtube.com/watch?v=5JeBiSdyGMY) and discussed the different components of Spotify's big data system.
+As we saw, Spotify is using many different tools, including the [Google Cloud Big Data](https://cloud.google.com/solutions/big-data/) suite, [Scala](https://www.scala-lang.org/), [Scio](https://github.com/spotify/scio), and [luigi](https://github.com/spotify/luigi).
+However, these tools are just different solutions to the same issues we've been discussing in class this semester including, batch processing, serialization, serving the results of batch processing, merging/joining big data sets, etc.

+The remainder of the class was spent discussing group projects.
+Kudos to team Spark for a great introduction to their project.
+I will be asking other groups to give similar short intros in the next few classes.
+So keep working!

+As I mentioned, we will not be having class this week.
+We will make up this class over a Skype session in the future.

+Your homework assignment for next class is as follows:

+  1. Please read chapters 12-14.
+These are our first chapters on the speed layer.
+You will learn about the CAP theorem, Apache Cassandra, and Storm.
+We will review all this material in our next class.

 ### Announcement: Quiz Answers
 ---
 As requested, here are quiz solutions.
 I'll upload each of them as I complete them.